DC METRO // UI-UX INNOVATION

 WHEN DC COMMUTERS HELP REDUCE THEIR CITY'S CARBON FOOTPRINT, DC SHOULD PAY BACK THE FAVOR.

-A rewards system that would offer commuters points for leaving one's car at home.
-They could exchange points for added value on their SmarTrip cards as well as an assortment of perks, which are detailed below.
-DC residents would have tangible motivations to curb their city's carbon footprint.
+Eco-Points would be a rewards system that offers commuters points for leaving their cars at home.
+They could exchange points for added value on their SmarTrip cards as well as an assortment of perks.
+Eco-Points would recognize, and reward, residents for their efforts in curbing climate change, offering them both financial and emotional encouragement.

 Points would be weighted by emissions saved per capita.